Clancey/FlutterSharp/README.md

 * Open  `Flutter.sln`
 * And build from VS

+#What's Next?
+* Add a dart source analyzer to automatically generate the bindings

 # Disclaimer

 FlutterSharp is a **proof of concept**.
 There is **no** official support.
 Use at your own Risk.